HPC Computing with CUDA Exercise: Hands-On Lab

 The comparisons we have performed in this exercise are highly dependent on two clock speeds of the computer on which you run these programs:

-Cores running at higher clock speeds generate more heat, and GPUs have many, many more cores than CPUs, so GPU clock speeds are generally lower than CPU clock speeds to avoid generating too much heat.
+Cores running at higher clock speeds generate more heat, and GPUs have many, many more cores than CPUs, so GPU clock speeds are generally much lower than CPU clock speeds to keep from generating too much heat.

-A core's clock speed controls the rate at which it performs its instructions --cores with higher clock speeds perform instructions more quickly; those with lower clock speeds perform instructions less quickly.
+A core's clock speed controls the rate at which it performs its instructions --cores with higher clock speeds perform more instructions per second than those with lower clock speeds.

 In this exercise, we have run programs of varying difficulties--in terms of the 'time expense' of the required operations and data-transfers--to gauge when CUDA provides a performance advantage.

 If you run the programs of this exercise on a computer where the CPU's clock speed is much higher than that of the GPU, then the sequential computation's instructions will be performed much more quickly than the CUDA computation's instructions.
-That means a harder problem will be required in order for the many cores of the GPU to surpass the CPU's single-core sequential performance.
+That means a harder problem will be required in order for the many-but-slower cores of the GPU to surpass the CPU's single-but-faster sequential performance.

 But if there is little difference between the CPU and GPU clock speeds, then the rate at which the CPU and GPU perform instructions will be more similar.
 The closer these two clock speeds are to one another, the easier it will be for the GPU's parallel cores to outperform the sequential computation on the CPU, so CUDA will provide a performance advantage on easier problems.

-To bring this closer to home: If you perform this exercise in Calvin's Gold Lab and your friend performs it in the Maroon Lab (or the Systems Lab), you will get very different results because both the CPU (and GPU) clock speeds in each labs' computers are different!
+To bring this closer to home: If you perform this exercise in Calvin's Gold Lab and your friend performs it in the Systems Lab, you will get very different results because both the CPU and GPU clock speeds in each labs' computers are different!

 To find the clock speed of your Linux-system CPU, you can enter either: